-In 1921, Coco Chanel asked perfumer Ernest Beaux to create something that "smells like woman."
+In 1921, Coco Chanel asked perfumer Ernest Beaux to create something that "smells like woman," according to the brand.
 The resulting elixir would become the world's most iconic fragrance, beloved by legions of women including Marilyn Monroe, who famously stated she wore nothing else to bed.
-A blend of luxurious florals and warm base notes, including ylang-ylang, rose, iris, neroli and vanilla, No. 5 is an elegant, womanly scent that transitions well from day to nighttime wear.
+A blend of luxurious florals and warm base notes, including ylang-ylang, rose, iris, neroli, and vanilla, Chanel No. 5 is an elegant, womanly scent that transitions well from day to nighttime wear.

-Shalimar was inspired by the Indian Gardens of Shalimar, where emperor Shah Jahan met the woman who inspired him to build the Taj Mahal.
+Shalimar was inspired by the Indian Gardens of Shalimar, where emperor Shah Jahan met the woman who inspired him to build the Taj Mahal, according to the brand.
 This perfume is exotic, blending fragrant florals with sensual notes of patchouli, bergamot, and amber to create a powerful love potion.
 Shalimar’s recognizable scent has captivated those who wear it, and their admirers, for almost a century now.

 Jean Patou created this intense, heavily floral fragrance to cheer up his wealthy American customers during the Great Depression.
-One of the world's costliest perfumes, a single ounce of Joy contains 10,600 jasmine flowers and 336 may roses.
+One of the world's costliest perfumes, a single ounce of Joy contains 10,600 jasmine flowers and 336 may roses, according to the brand.
 Notes of green and musk subdue the intensity of the flowers, giving this scent a luxurious, grown-up feel.

 This drugstore brand blends jasmine, tuberose, and green notes over a base of musk, for a fragrance that straddles the line between freshness and maturity.
 A decent substitute and great value for the money, particularly given the fact Joy is considered one of the most un-dupe-able fragrances around.

-People have been falling for J'Adore since it launched in the early 1990s.
-A classic fruity floral, it melds the lush scents of orchid and violet with the sweetness of orange, vanilla and cassis.
+People have been falling for J'Adore by Dior since it launched in the early 1990s.
+A classic fruity floral, it melds the lush scents of orchid and violet with the sweetness of orange, vanilla, and cassis.
 The effect is young and flirtatiously feminine, with just a hint of adult mystery.